vzuburlis/100-days-of-code/log.md

 ### Day 15: Jul 4, 2019

-**Today's Progress**: Refacture an old tool with angular and doctrine.he code.
+**Today's Progress**: Refacture an old tool with angular and doctrine.

 ### Day 14: Jul 4, 2019